kharikri/Self-Driving-Car-Vehicle-Detection-And-Tracking/README.md

 I implemented this project in Python, OpenCV, scikit-learn and FFmpeg.

-Anyone inetrested in implementing this code requires the training data which can be obtained at the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).
+Anyone interested in implementing this code requires the training data which can be obtained at the [GTI vehicle image database](http://www.gti.ssr.upm.es/data/Vehicle_database.html) and the [KITTI vision benchmark suite](http://www.cvlibs.net/datasets/kitti/).